getbraincloud/examples-unreal/README.md

 Find our latest releases of our Unreal client library [here](https://github.com/getbraincloud/braincloud-unreal-plugin-src).

+# brainCloud Example Projects

+Refer to README.md file in each game project folder.
+There are useful build scripts located in autobuild folder.
+Also, see LICENSE.md in the main folder.

 ## Relay Test App (Blueprint) Relay Test App CPP (C++ Only)

 ### Summary